Elon Musk had twins last year with one of his top executives - Business Insider

 Musk and Zilis did not immediately respond to Reuters' request for comments.

-(Reporting by Akriti Sharma in Bengaluru and Hyunjoo Jin in San Francisco; Editing by Sandra Maler)
+(Reporting by Akriti Sharma in Bengaluru and Hyunjoo Jin in San Francisco and Mike Scarcella; Editing by Sandra Maler)